 00:31:26:13 Emily: I love those points.
 Thank you so much for articulating that.
 I also think that budgeting is a really powerful and essential tool and especially because of not only like sort of the tangible benefits that we’ve talked about of having control of where your money is going and awareness and so forth, but also the intangible ones that just help you sleep better at night and everything.

 Best Financial Advice for Another Early-Career PhD

-49:26 Emily: Wonderful.
-I hope you’ll have a few people follow up with you from this.
-Okay.
-I’m going to conclude with the question that I always ask my guests at the end of interviews, which is what is your best financial advice for another early-career PhD?
-And it could be something that we touched on in the interview, or it could be something completely new.
+00:31:45:03 Emily: So, I’m so thankful that you volunteered to come on the podcast to talk about this subject in detail, Ariel.
+And I want to finish up here with the question that I ask of all of my guests, which is what is your best financial advice for another early-career PhD?
+And it could be something that we’ve talked about already or it could be something completely new.

 00:32:01:12 Ariel: Yeah, I would say my best advice, I mean, I’m also an early-career PhD, is having to do with investing.
 And I would say it’s best to start investing monthly, even if it’s something that seems kind of small and you’re wondering, is this even worth it?
 Again, it’s still just building that habit and building that, you know, like muscle memory and plus one is bigger than zero.
 So, I think anything is good.
 And I’ve heard some people, like a lot of people say a bunch of different things, like, “No, you should just save a lot.”
 And maybe it’s different for, you might be in a different situation.
 But I find that even just starting to invest at this time will help you get the habit once you graduate.